rdewalt/SaberBrain/README.md

 * a switch and a button, some wires, soldering, electrical tape, cursing and a LOT of iterations.

 lightsaber blade is on pin 15, switch is on 18, because I burned out 16 and 17 in misadventures.

+I've been calling this the "PrideSaber" because of the proTrans, proQUILTBAG+ patterns in the last two.

+I will post "build" images if anyone wants.
+But honestly, this only exists so others can potentially learned from what I have done.

+I didn't want a kit.
+I wanted to build my own.
+I did.
+Here is the code that I used, if it helps you, that's cool.

+I make no claims of being good at micropython.
+But it -WORKS- in mine, so that was a success for me.